hyugogirubato/Frida-CodeShare/README.md

 </div>

+> **Warning**
+>
+> An error has been observed with the native script concerning the automatic detection of the number of arguments of a function.
+This feature will be fixed soon.

 This repository contains a collection of Frida scripts for intercepting and modifying the behavior of Android apps at runtime.
 These scripts leverage the power of Frida, a dynamic instrumentation tool, to hook into the target app's Java and native code and perform various actions such as logging function calls, modifying function parameters, capturing